 Bellotto has treated the crumbling stone walls with miniaturist precision: each window and scaffolding pole is highlighted, and soldiers created with just a few dots of paint stand guard on the ramparts.
 This minute observation is combined with a broad panorama.
 Soft sunlight picks out the men in a grassy glade and a woman with her children while, a little higher, a slice of intense light illuminates the livestock perched on a craggy ledge and a horseman descending into the valley beyond.

-Sharp and angular, the ancient Saxon fortress of Königstein is dramatically silhouetted against a pale sky.
-It sits magisterially atop a rocky outcrop 25 miles southeast of Dresden, in present-day Germany, overlooking the Elbe valley.
-This monumental view of the fortress is one of five large-scale views of Königstein commissioned from Bellotto by his most important and prestigious patron, Augustus III, King of Poland and Elector of Saxony.
+Sharp and angular, the Saxon fortress of Königstein is silhouetted against a pale sky.
+It sits atop a rocky outcrop about 25 miles southeast of Dresden, in present-day Germany, overlooking the Elbe valley.
+The artist, Bellotto, was from Venice, and he has applied the traditions of Venetian view painting – a high level of detail, the large scale – to this northern landscape.

 He seems to have relished the challenge of painting this imposing site.
 He has treated the crumbling stone walls with miniaturist precision, and each window and scaffolding pole is highlighted.
 Soldiers created with just a few dots of paint stand guard on the ramparts.
 The clouds on the horizon give way to a shimmering light which warms the rocks and walls, and casts shadows which emphasise their angular geometry.